Animaznman/PF_GM_aid/data/distil/Legends/sapphire_butterfly.md

 # SAPPHIRE BUTTERFLY

-# FRIENDS AND FOES OF THE FAITH As the head of his own religion, Razmir has few friends.
-His foes weigh far more heavily on the Living God's mind.

-Artokus Kirran, the Thuvian alchemist, has long been brewing a precious sun orchid elixir that can return any imbiber to youth.
-After Razmir's winning bid on the elixir was fraudulently rejected—at least, in his own mind—rumors hold that Razmir has sent a number of agents of Thuvia to either steal the recipe for the elixir or perhaps even kidnap the alchemist.

-Razmir technically remains at war with the elven nation of Kyonin, though the ruler seems to have little interest in actually pursuing any battles with his neighbors.
-Yet Queen Telandia Edasseril's policy of allowing fleeing citizens of Razmiran into Kyonin, so long as they aren't Razmir's priests, has recently resulted in turmoil along the two nations' shared borders.
-In addition to refugees being attacked by cultists intent upon showing defectors the error of their ways, Queen Telandia suspects that Razmir may have sent infiltrators to weaken Kyonin for some unknown purpose—or simply out of spite.

-No one is a bigger threat to Razmir's rule than the Whispering Tyrant.
-Freed from his prison under Gallowspire, Tar-Baphon is now rebuilding his fortress on the Isle of Terror, making his return an existential threat to all those who border Lake Encarthan.
-Not long after the Tyrant's return, Razmir sent a herald to the Isle with an offer of nonaggression.
-The herald returned, now a wraith wearing the mask of Razmir's faith, accepting the offer with one condition: Razmiran would tithe its dead to the Tyrant, at least 1,000 bodies per month, to maintain the peace.
-No one knows if the Living God accepted these terms, but as of yet there has been no fighting between the two.
-The Pale Mask, as the herald has come to be known, still resides in Thronestep and can be found wandering the city at night.
-Yet Blood Mistress Jakalyn of the Red Mantis Assassins recently announced that someone had paid for a contract to be placed on Tar-Baphon, and discovered that the messenger hailed from Razmiran.
-It's uncertain whether the missive was from Razmir himself, an acolyte who overstepped, or an enemy hoping to gain Razmir the wrong sort of attention, and just as uncertain is what might result from a clash between any of these three powers.

-PEOPLE OF NOTE Artokus Kirran (page 18), Jakalyn (page 56), Tar-Baphon (page 104), Telandia Edasseril (page 106)

-# THE UNMASKED SERVANT Countless servants and sycophants are found among the ranks of Razmir's priesthood, and many of these are important to the operation of his kingdom and religion.
-Most of Razmir's

-faithful prefer to maintain their anonymity behind the masks that they wear, but not **Vilnaria Tyn**, the Red Coin (LE female human cultist).
-Her mask is cracked down one side, missing from the nose down, revealing

-part of her face.
-Vilnaria serves as Razmir's personal enforcer, rooting out the unfaithful and punishing any who dare to displease the god.
-Anyone unfortunate enough to receive her red

-coin has 1 day to make amends for their transgressions or face her wrath.
-On more than one occasion, Vilnaria has left the remains of those who failed to appease her out in public for all to see, as a warning to those who would dare to defy Razmir.

 # HELLSPAWN IN CHELIAX Tieflings can face prejudice from many sources due to their association with fiends, but ironically, one of the places they are most despised is the devil-worshipping nation of Cheliax.
 Though citizens pay homage to the devil Asmodeus, society believes any relations with lesser devils should be one with the mortal firmly in command–tieflings are seen as a sign of a lapse in judgment and a corruption of a mortal bloodline.

 SAPPHIRE BUTTERFLY